 All of them, of course!

-…although, while we’re on this note…whenever it comes to Digimon songs, I always have very deep memories of all of them, so I can neer pick just one…
+…although, while we’re on this note…whenever it comes to Digimon songs, I always have very deep memories of all of them, so I can never pick just one…

-Personally, the one that felt like it went “exactly as planned!!” was probably “Daisuke and Ken’s Shopping Carol”4.
+Personally, it feels like the one that felt like it went “exactly as planned!!” was probably “Daisuke and Ken’s Shopping Carol”4.

 It’s more of a skit than a song.